 It’s as easy as that!

-Is it hard to get a podcast on iTunes?
+How can get my podcast on iTunes?

 Now is the easiest and best time to upload your podcasts to iTunes!
 Right now, iTunes is one of the biggest Podcast search directories in the entire world.
-And guess what!
-This isn’t about to change any time soon.

 Luckily, the process of getting your podcast on iTunes is pretty simple.
 To upload a podcast to iTunes, you will have to upload it to your podcast hosts such as BuzzSprout, Blubrry, or Transistor.FM.
 Your host will then publish this episode to your RSS feed as well as to your podcast hosting website, such as the Podcraft site on BuzzSprout.